 *This terminology was compiled by Christopher Lauth at Canisius College.
 Some select explanations within the definitions were created by Eli R. Green and Eric N. Peterson at the LGBT Resource Center at UC Riverside ® 2003-2004.
 Used, altered, and reprinted with permission.

-Oppression: LGBTQ+ Experience
+Oppression: LGBTQIA+ Experience

 A Self-Perpetuating Cycle